konmenel/pydsphtools/docs/markdown/index.md

         If a binary path is not passed and an environment variable "DUALSPH_HOME" doesn't exist.

-`xml_get_or_create_subelement(parent_elem: xml.etree.ElementTree.Element, child: str)`
+`xml_get_or_create_subelement(parent: xml.etree.ElementTree.Element, tag: str) ‑> xml.etree.ElementTree.Element`
-:   Get or created a subelement of an "xml" element.
+:   Gets or creates a subelement in an XML tree element.

     Parameters
     ----------
-    parent_elem : xml.etree.ET.Element
+    parent : ET.Element
-        The parent element
+        The parent XML element.
-    child : str
+    tag : str
-        The name of the child element
+        The tag name of the subelement.

     Returns
     -------
-    xml.etree.ET.SubElement
+    ET.Element
-        The child element if it exist or a new child element.
+        The found or created subelement.

 Classes
 -------